Firka Fortress

 Shipyard Moro

-In 1467, Venice gave the order for the creation of the Shipyards on the harbor of Chania for the repair of its ships.
-In 1593, sixteen shipyards (arsenals) had already been built.
-The construction of Shipyards Moro began in 1607.
+In 1467, the Most Serene Republic of Venice ordered the construction of the shipyards in the harbor of Chania for the repair of its fleet.
+By 1593, sixteen shipyards had already been built, and in 1607 the construction of the Moro Shipyards began.
 Since then, they have served various purposes.
-Today one of them hosts the exhibits of the Permanent Exhibition of Ancient and Traditional Shipbuilding of the Maritime Museum of Crete.
+Today, one of them houses the Permanent Exhibition of Ancient and Traditional Shipbuilding of the Maritime Museum of Crete

 Maritime Museum of Crete